mbooth101/mbooth101.github.io/README.md

     $ git commit -am "Commit the new content"
     $ git push

-Find the new content on the live blog: [http://blog.matbooth.co.uk/](http://blog.matbooth.co.uk/)
+Find the new content on the live site: [https://matbooth.co.uk/](https://matbooth.co.uk/)

 ## License